qdread/forestlight/forestlight_pipeline.md

 #### Step 3b: Fit models with Stan

-The script `fitcmdstan.sh` calls the Stan programs to fit the density-production models, if you input which model, which guild, and which year, along with the number of sampling and warm-up iterations.
+The script `fitproduction.sh` calls the Stan programs to fit the density-production models, if you input which model, which guild, and which year, along with the number of sampling and warm-up iterations.
 A list of `qsub` calls that will run this script remotely are in the document `cmdstanqsubs.sh`.
+Cmdstan is the name of Stan's command line interface.
 The script `fitlight.sh` does the same for the light models.

 *Inputs required*